Predictive Dialer Vs Power Dialer

 Auto dialers are of many kinds.This includes manual dialers, preview dialers, power dialers, aka, progressive dialers, and power dialers.
 How do you select whats right for your business?
 You should choose based on how many agents you have available, how good your data is, and what your priorities are.

-When your call lists are small, you generally choose manual dialing or preview dialers.
-But when your call lists are large, making up your mind on whether to use a predictive or power dialer is often confusing.
-So we put together all the differences between the two on this single infographic.
+When your call lists are small, you can choose either manual or preview dialers.
+But when your call lists are large, deciding whether to use a predictive or power dialer is often confusing.
+So we compiled the differences between these two dialers on this single infographic.

 Predictive dialer: A predictive dialer dials numbers from a database based on a mathematical estimation of agent availability.
 The estimations are based on factors like the number of agents available, average talk time, etc.

 Predictive dialer dials multiple phone numbers per agent.

 Power dialer: In contrast, a power dialer dials one number after another sequentially for each agent available.
 There are no complicated mathematical predictions.